Your hub for the latest information on driving in the Snowy Mountains.

 Transport will also be carrying out upgrades to intersections on the Monaro and Snowy Mountains highway at the below locations which will improve safety and allow safer movements of large machinery and heavy vehicles

-- Monaro Highway and Polo Flat road intersection – proposed roundabout: Currently under construction
+- Monaro Highway and Polo Flat road intersection – roundabout: Construction is complete.
+Street lighting and power relocation expected by end of September.

-- Monaro Highway and Sales Yard Road intersection – wider shoulders and Vehicle Activated Sign: Complete
+- Monaro Highway and Sales Yard Road intersection – wider shoulders and Vehicle Activated Sign: Construction is complete.
+Vehicle Activated Signage to be complete by end of August.

-- Snowy Mountains Highway and Kosciuszko Road intersection – wider shoulders and improved pavement: Currently under construction
+- Snowy Mountains Highway and Kosciuszko Road intersection – wider shoulders and improved pavement: Completed.

-- Snowy Mountains Highway and Russell Lot intersection – wider shoulders, improved curves and additional left turning lane
+- Snowy Mountains Highway and Russell Lot intersection – wider shoulders, improved curves and additional left turning lane: Underway, due for completion in October 2020.

-- Snowy Mountains Highway and Tantangara Road intersection – wider shoulders, improved alignment, dedicated right turn lane and Vehicle Activated Signage: Currently under construction
+- Snowy Mountains Highway and Tantangara Road intersection – wider shoulders, improved alignment, dedicated right turn lane and Vehicle Activated Signage: Construction is complete.
+Vehicle Activated Signage to be complete by end of August.

-- Snowy Mountains Highway and Link Road intersection – improved line marking and Vehicle Activated signs
+- Snowy Mountains Highway and Link Road intersection – improved line marking and Vehicle Activated signs: Line marking is complete.
+Vehicle Activated Signage to be complete by end of August.

-- Snowy Mountains Highway and Marica Trail intersection – wider shoulders and improved road pavement
+- Snowy Mountains Highway and Marica Trail intersection – wider shoulders and improved road pavement: Underway, due for completion in October 2020.